How the SMP is responding

 The Covid-19 pandemic presents many significant challenges for Malawi, Scotland, and the bilateral relationship.
 The SMP is committed to doing all it can to support our members in Scotland and their partners in Malawi, through the pandemic.
 There has never been greater need for coordination, information sharing and solidarity.

-These bring members, key stakeholders and experts together to share information about Covid-19 in Malawi.
-These meetings are attracting up to 250 key stakeholders across Malawi and Scotland, including: Government Ministers, Parliamentary Groups, and healthcare and NGO leaders across both countries.
+These meetings bring members, key stakeholders and experts together to share information about Covid-19 in Malawi.
+Each meeting is attracting up to 250 key stakeholders across Malawi and Scotland, including: Government Ministers, Parliamentary Groups, and healthcare and NGO leaders across both countries.

-We have hosted fourteen major regular Covid-19 coordination Zoom meetings to date.
-Most lasting 2-hours, with high-level involvement.
-They have had a total attendance of over 1,550, with 661 different organisations and key individuals taking part.
+Most Covid-19 coordination Zoom meetings last 2-hours, with high-level involvement.
+They have had a total attendance of over 1,587, with 674 different organisations and key individuals taking part.

 - 94% of the 470 that have given feedback on the SMP’s Covid coordination work have rated it as ‘Excellent’ or ‘very good’